neoistech/Terraformguru/README.md

 # Terraformguru
-This Erpository contains only related Terraform blocks and modules
+This Repository contains only related Terraform blocks and modules